ruancomelli/boiling-learning/README.md

 Versioning
 ---

-This project uses [semantic versioning](https://semver.org/) with an additional convention: since we are still in initial development, the major version is zero: `v0.y.z`; number `y` will be incremented whenever backward incompatible changes are introduced to the API (thus `y` plays the role of the major version for stable APIs), whereas number `z` will be incremented for bug fixes, backward compatible changes, deprecations etc. (this way, `z` combines stable APIs' minor and patch version numbers).
+This project uses [ZeroVer](https://0ver.org/), a versioning scheme in which software never leaves major version **0**.
+This means that breaking changes are expected frequently.

+Given a version number `0.x.y`, the minor version `x` will be incremented whenever intentional breaking changes are introduced.
+If no new breaking changes are added, new releases will only increment the patch version `y` for both bug fixes and new features.
+This is similar to how [SemVer](https://semver.org/) treats the major and the minor version numbers, respectively.

 Installation
 ---